Chelseadamola/SQL-Coding-Challenge/README.md

 Solution

-5. Find the sum of gpd_per_capita by year and the count of countries for each year that have non-null gdp_per_capita where (i) the year is before 2012 and (ii) the country has a null gdp_per_capita in 2012.
+5.Find the sum of gpd_per_capita by year and the count of countries for each year that have non-null gdp_per_capita where (i) the year is before 2012 and (ii) the country has a null gdp_per_capita in 2012.
 Your result should have the columns:

 year
 country_count
 total
 Solution

-6. All in a single query, execute all of the steps below and provide the results as your final answer:
+6.All in a single query, execute all of the steps below and provide the results as your final answer:

 a. create a single list of all per_capita records for year 2009 that includes columns: